menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 .. note::
   For information on adding a DHCP service on a Men&Mice Appliance, see :ref:`appliance-management`.

-1. Navigate to :menuselection:`Admin --> Service Management` and click :guilabel:`Add Service`.
+1. Navigate to :menuselection:`Admin --> Service Management`, and then click :guilabel:`Add Service`.
 The Add Service dialog box opens.

 .. image:: ../../images/add-dhcp-v6-on.jpg
   :width: 50%
   :align: center
+|
 Server Name
   Type either the (fully qualified) DNS name or the IP Address of the DHCP server.